 1.1.
-Professional genealogists do not have to fulfil any personal prerequisites.
+Professional genealogists do not have to fulfil any personal prerequisites, not with respect to age, nationality or any other similar prerequisite.

 2. Professional prerequisites

 2.1.
 Education, experience and improvement shall grant the ability to professionally handle all cases in the research realm.
 The skills are to be developed systematically and kept up-to-date.